kyamagu/sge-gpuprolog/README.md

     #!/bin/sh
     echo $SGE_GPU

-The variable contains a space-delimited device IDs, such as `0` or `0 1 2` depending on the number of `gpu` resources to be requested.
+The variable contains a comma-delimited device IDs, such as `0` or `0,1,2` depending on the number of `gpu` resources to be requested.
 Use the device ID for `cudaSetDevice()`.